Helen Mussallem: Life

 Born in Prince Rupert, British Columbia to Solomon and Annie (née Besytt) Mussallem, both of Lebanese descent, Mussallem studied at the School of Nursing, Vancouver General Hospital from 1934 to 1937.
 Between 1943 and 1946, she served as a surgical nurse and lieutenant in the Royal Canadian Army Medical Corps during World War II.
 In 1947, she attended McGill University, where she received her bachelor's degree in Nursing.
-She received her Master's of Arts in Education from Columbia University Teachers College and was the first Canadian nurse to earn a doctoral degree from Columbia University.
-From 1963–81, she was Executive Director of the Canadian Nurses Association.
-From 1989–91 she was the President of the Victorian Order of Nurses.
+She received her Master's of Arts in education from Columbia University Teachers College and was the first Canadian nurse to earn a doctoral degree from Columbia University.
+From 1963 to 1981, she was executive director of the Canadian Nurses Association.
+From 1989 to 1991 she was the President of the Victorian Order of Nurses.

 Death

 Mussallem died in Ottawa at the age of 97 on 9 November 2012.